Soccera1/tweeta-desktop/docs/usage.md

 Displays search results categorized into two tabs:
 - **Users**: Matching user accounts.
 - **Tweets**: Matching posts.

+### Direct Messages

+View and participate in private conversations:
+- **Conversations List**: Displays a list of all your active conversations with last message previews and unread counts.
+- **Message View**: Click on a conversation to view the full message history.
+- **Sending Messages**: Type your message in the entry at the bottom of a conversation and click **Send** or press **Enter**.
+- **Unread Status**: New messages are automatically marked as read when you open the conversation.

 ## Posting a Tweet